hydroframe/SandTank/DEVELOPMENT.md

 The following steps build the docker application.
 If you would like to run it you should follow the instructions to *Build the Web Client* and *Run Web Application* that are included in the main *README* after you have completed these steps.
 Alternatively you can also follow the instructions for running the [ development setup ](#devsetup).

-In general those steps are not needed for the users as the end-product image is publicly  Therefore if your goal is just to develop new *templates* or even make some *Web tweaks* you can achieve them without requireing the build steps below.
+In general the steps below are not needed for the users as the end-product image is publicly available.
+Therefore if your goal is just to develop new *templates* or even make some *Web tweaks* you can achieve them without the build steps below.

-Those steps are mainly given as reference when a new version of ParFlow or any other code is required after editing the DockerFile definitions.
+These steps are mainly given as reference for when a new version of ParFlow or any other code is required after editing the DockerFile definitions.

 #### Docker Development